A trip to Tibet is usually in the makings for several months. Not least because of the time consuming logistics.

 Once you are set, you will most likely be dropped at the hotel.
 If you are feeling good you can get out and stroll around the city, see the Potala Palace lit at night, enjoy a massage at the hotel’s spa, have the first of many milk or butter teas and generally acclimatise.
 Most guides will almost force you to take it easy on the first day and it is probably a wise idea to just simply relax, read a book or go for a gentle stroll.
 You are at 3,600m above sea level and that is excuse enough to cuddle up in bed with a book.

-9 days in Tibet, Day 3 – Monday: Potala Palace and Sera Monastery
+Day 3 – Monday: Potala Palace and Sera Monastery

 Your guide will have to get the tickets for the Potala Palace on the day you arrive so the timing will be confirmed then.
 The visit to the Potala Palace needs to be taken slow as the main buildings are 200 steps high so you will effectively be at 3,900m above sea level.
 Walking up will be tough.